Hazardous Materials Unit and CUPA Programs

 California Public Records Act (PRA)

 County Policy Public Records Request

-An important responsibility our Unit has as the CUPA is sharing responsibility with the public on facilities within their community that handle hazardous materials under the California Public Records Act (CA Code 6250-6270).
-To submit a request for such information, visit Section 1-0-5 of our Policies and Procedures.
-Important: A site address or address range will need to be identified to obtain this information.
+An important responsibility our Unit has as the CUPA is sharing responsibility with the public on facilities within their community that handle hazardous materials under the California Public Records Act.